 - What the news is

 - Why it is significant, interesting, noteworthy or impactful

 - A short biography of the main person or people involved

 - Please email us a photo if you have one (or more than one.)

-From those submissions, the College is able to post items to the online magazine, and develop news releases to share with the University Public Relations and Marketing teams for internal and external distribution.
+From those submissions, the College is able to post items to the online magazine, and develop news releases to share with the University Communications team for internal and external distribution.

 We also use these submissions in other College communications, such as the College’s print magazine Exchange, updates to the internal and external community, updates to College alumni, and in postings to social media channels, Facebook and Twitter.